 Q: What are the rules for taking daytime classes under tuition exemption?

 A: A department can grant a change in work schedule for the semester to accommodate a daytime class if the change will not adversely affect the department's functioning or, in the case of an officer, affect the employee's ability to fulfill their job responsibilities.
-For support staff, any change in schedule must still allow the employee to work a full work week with at least a 30-minute lunch break each day.
-An employee should not work more than five consecutive hours without at least one 30-minute meal break.
+For Support Staff, any change in schedule must still allow the employee to work a full work week with at least a 30-minute lunch break each day.
+An employee should not work more than six consecutive hours without at least one 30-minute meal break.